garthlester/NERDTree/README.md

 ### From VSIX

 1. Download the latest VSIX file from [releases](https://github.com/garthlester/NERDTree/releases)
 2. Open vscode, press Ctrl+Shift+x to open the extensions panel.
-Click the '...' button near the top of the panel and select 'Install from VSIX' and navigate to the .VSIX file that was generated in the previous step.
+3. Click the '...' button near the top of the panel and select 'Install from VSIX' and select the file that was downloaded in step 1.

 ### From Source